-Previous Work: Staff attended training meetings on air quality requirements and preparation in the Montgomery MPO area, as well as training on air quality conformity modeling software, MOVES2014.
+Previous Work: Staff attended training meetings on air quality requirements and preparation in the Montgomery MPO area, as well as training on air quality conformity modeling software, MOVES2014a.

-Air quality information and data, published by the Environmental Protection Agency (EPA) and Alabama Department of Environmental Management (ADEM), was received and reviewed in late FY 2010 by MPO staff for compliance with existing and proposed air quality rules.
-MPO staff attended air quality training in July 2010 in order to be prepared for implementation of the final air quality rules for 2012.
+Air quality information and data, published by the Environmental Protection Agency (EPA) and Alabama Department of Environmental Management (ADEM), was received and reviewed in late FY 2017 by MPO staff for compliance with existing and proposed air quality rules.
+MPO staff attended air quality training as needed in order to be prepared for implementation of the final air quality rules for 2017.
 MPO staff started collecting air quality model data in FY 2010.